alberto1a/wifi172-171-t4u/README.md

-# One driver for 3 wireless adaptors (and the various installation processes related)
+# One driver for 3 wireless adaptors

 WIFI 172-171-t4uv3